 If you have defined a workpiece surface in Z not equal to 0, then this value is effective in addition to the workpiece surface Q203 that you defined in the machining cycle.
+The Potersuper ref av and Potersuper minor

 The Rotary pos. ref. ax. and Rotary pos. minor ax. parameters are added to a previously performed rotated position of the entire pattern.